 News

-Black Square Ensemble will perform Songs for a Shifting World as part of the Hartford Jazz Society’s Paul Brown Monday Night Jazz Series, at Bushnell Park, Hartford, Connecticut.
+In July 2026, Black Square Ensemble performs the work as part of the Hartford Jazz Society’s Paul Brown Monday Night Jazz Series in Bushnell Park, Hartford, Connecticut.
+The concert is free and will be broadcast live on WWUH 91.3 FM.

 Rain location: Asylum Hill Congregational Church, Hartford.